-C. piger introgression along the cline of C. riparius distribution can thus not be excluded, but divergence threshold, we resorted to a statistical threshold as advocated e.g. by Beaumont (2005).
+2012).
+A potential differential C. piger introgression along the cline of C. riparius distribution can divergence threshold, we resorted to a statistical threshold as advocated e.g. by Beaumont (2005).
+This threshold was in addition more conservative (i.e. higher F{ST}) for the majority of pairwise comparisons

-Since it was, for the above potential reasons, not possible to derive a reasonable model-based neutral comparisons.
+Since it was, for the above potential reasons, not possible to derive a reasonable model-based neutral